 Famous French Explorers You Should Know

-You'll note today that French is spoken in many, many parts of the world including North America, Africa and even Asia.
-This is due to France's one time aggressive campaign of exploration.
+You'll note today French is spoken in many, many parts of the world including North America, Africa, and even Asia.
+This is due to France's one-time aggressive campaign of exploration.
 In particular, these explorers contributed significantly in one way or another to the French heritage in North America.

 Jacques Cartier 1491-1557

-Cartier was the first to claim what is now called Canada, for France.
-He mapped the Gulf of St. Lawrence and much of the St. Lawrence river.
-He tried a variety of settlements but all were fairly ill-fated.
+Cartier was the first to claim what is now called Canada for France.
+He mapped the Gulf of St. Lawrence and much of the St. Lawrence River and actually is the explorer who named Canada after hearing the Huron-Iroquois native word for settlement.
+He tried a variety of settlements, but all were fairly ill-fated.

 Samuel de Champlain 1575-1636

-Samuel de Champlain is considered the Father of New France.
-He founded Québec City and lived there as its administrator for the rest of his life.
-It was Champlain who opened up the fur trade from North American to France.
-Having the benefit of Cartier's expeditions of the St. Lawrence river, de Champlain explored the Ottowa River.
+Samuel de Champlain is considered the 'father of New France.'
+He founded Québec City and lived there as its administrator for the majority of his life.
+However, even more important than finding Quebec City, Champlain opened the fur trade from North America to France.

 Jacques Marquette 1637-1675

 Jean François de La Pérouse is a French explorer and Navy officer who is known to have explored the coasts of California, Japan, Russia, and Alaska.
-He met his demise on coral reefs outside of an island in the Pacific.
-La Chaussee Spit, is named after charts prepared for this explorer and is at the entrance of Lituya Bay (a fjord in Alaska).
+He also was able to complete the maps of Captain Cook.

 He found Botany Bay where he met a group of English settlers.
 His writings remark how Europeans are 'one,' so-to-speak when they are far away from home.
 La Pérouse was able to supply the settlement with enough supplies to last for a few years and from there, he went home.
 Unfortunately, he never made it back to France and was never seen or heard from again.